pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

  For a query `select * from t0, t1 on t0.a = t1.a where t1.a < 5`, we get a propagation `t0.a < 5`, but if all `t0.a` is greater than 5, applying the filter brings unnecessary overheads.

-Considering the trade-off, most of the time we gain benefits from constraint propagation and still treat it useful.
+Considering the trade-off, we still gain a lot of benefits from constraint propagation in most of cases; hence it still can be treated it as useful.

 ## Compatibility

-All rules mentioned in this proposal are logical plan optimization, they should not change the semantic of a query, and thus dont't lead to any compatibility issue
+All rules mentioned in this proposal are logical plan optimization, which do not change the semantics of a query, and thus this proposal will not lead to any compatibility issue

 ## Implementation

 Here are rough ideas about possible implementations:

- * For proposal #1, we can extend current `propagateConstantSolver` to support wider types of operators from column equiality.
+ * For proposal #1, we can extend the current `propagateConstantSolver` to support wider types of operators from column equality.

- * For proposal #2, `propagateConstantSolver` is also a applicable way to add `NotNULL` filter(`not(isnull())`), but should examine if the column doesn't have `NotNULL` constraint.
+ * For proposal #2, `propagateConstantSolver` is also an applicable way to add `NotNULL` filter(`not(isnull())`), but should examine whether the column has the `NotNULL` constraint already.

- * For proposal #3, the [ranger](https://github.com/pingcap/tidb/blob/6fb1a637fbfd41b2004048d8cb995de6442085e2/util/ranger/ranger.go#L14) may be useful to help us collecting and folding comparison constraints
+ * For proposal #3, the [ranger](https://github.com/pingcap/tidb/blob/6fb1a637fbfd41b2004048d8cb995de6442085e2/util/ranger/ranger.go#L14) may be useful to help us collect and fold comparison constraints

  * For proposal #4, current rule [PredicatePushDown](https://github.com/pingcap/tidb/blob/b3d4ed79b978efadf2974f78db8eeb711509e545/plan/rule_predicate_push_down.go#L1) may be enhanced to archive it